Today I’m going to show you a step-by-step process, a tutorial, for learning how to do email marketing for a small business the right way.

 You’re Off To A Great Start With Your Email Marketing For A Small Business… Now Prepare To Use Email, And Content, Marketing To Send Your Sales Curve Through The Roof!

-Day 2 – Metrics: How To Measure Success For Email Marketing (Some Guidelines)
+Day 2 – Metrics: How To Measure Success When Email Marketing For A Small Business (Some Guidelines)

 Let’s get right to the bottom line.
 How will you know if your email marketing is working?